 We happened to visit St. Kitts the day after a storm, apparently, which washed up quite a bit of seaweed onto the shore and into the shallows, created ample wind, and also caused for rougher water than is typical in this area.
 Boo.

 It was also somewhat hazy that afternoon, so views of Nevis were minimal.
 Double boo.
-You can see its faint outside in the distance beneath the patch of clouds.
+You can see its faint outline in the distance beneath the patch of clouds.

 With that said, it’s still a really beautiful beach, and we made the most of it.
 We didn’t have too much time before Burt was heading back to pick us up, so with the time we had we soaked in our last bit of Caribbean sun.
 On a calmer day, I’ve heard the snorkeling here isn’t bad, and maybe in the future it would be worth a try if I ever get a chance to return.